rancher/fleet-docs/docs/gitrepo-add.md

 ## Adding A Private Git Repository

+Fleet supports the following authentication mechanisms for private repositories:
+    * HTTP basic auth
+    * SSH auth keys
+    * Github Apps

-Fleet supports both HTTP and SSH auth keys for private repositories.
-To use this, you have to create a secret in the `GitRepo`'s namespace.
+To use any of them, you have to create a secret in the `GitRepo`'s namespace.

 For example, to generate a private SSH key: